HamzahRushdan/Calculator-App/README.md

 # Calculator-Mobile-App
-This project is a calculator application for a mobile device using Python.
+This project is a calculator application in the Pycharm IDE.
 I hope you enjoy.